jamesj503/MuliX/README.md

-*We update Muli and MuliSky every 24 hours.*
+*We update Muli and MuliSky every 24 hours.<br>Issues are usually fixed within an hour.*
 <br>
 # Download Instructions